epfl-systemf/lorikeet/readme.md

 Will be updated as I add more features.

 The rules are simply written in Scala 3 with some additional syntax for pattern matching.

+### Matcher

+The matcher is matched literally except for special pattern syntax.

 Patterns are surrounded by `?{...}`.
 Everything inside the braces will be matched according to pattern rules and not literally.

 | Syntax   | Name        | Description                                           |